microsoft/winrtc/README.md

 This is a work in progress, and we would love to hear from you.

+## What's New
+### July 2020 Update
+- Working on the improvements required for leveraging the hardware accelerated capabilities for audio and video capture, rendering, encoders and decoders in WinRTC.
+- Port WebRTC-UWP H264 Encoder & Decoder over WinRTC.
+- Port WebRTC-UWP supporting Camera Profiles over WinRTC.
+- Enabled libWebRTC built-in camera capture module for Arm64 devices.

+Created a public documentation on GitHub wiki:
+- Newcomers to WinRTC have documentation about how to change libWebRTC build system.

+For our next release, we are proactively working on:
+- Ensuring that NuGet packages are available.

 ## Contributing
 We want to hear from you!